microsoft/botframework-solutions/solutions/Virtual-Assistant/docs/virtualassistant-addingaskill.md

 ```
 ## Test your Skill

-Your Skill is now ready for use, follow the [Test](./virtualassistant-testing.md) instructions to get started.
+Your Skill is now ready for use, follow the [testing instructions](./virtualassistant-testing.md) to get started.